Beginner's Guide To A/B Testing

 Unless there’s a decision that you can make with 100% certainty, companies can and should always be A/B testing to continuously iterate their product to adhere to changing user needs.
 Implementing experimentation in every step reaffirms your commitment to growth, but it requires an internal commitment to an experimentation culture.
 By framing failures and discoveries as lessons, you’ll be empowered to optimize the user experience.

-It’s no wonder why Facebook has been an advocate for testing and has even adopted the 10,000 Experiment Rule.
-An abundance of experiments has allowed them to take small bets to secure big wins.
-They test every theory and assumption to ensure that each idea is validated for a more informed and data-driven team.
+It’s no wonder Facebook has advocated for testing and even adopted the 10,000 Experiment Rule.
+Many experiments have allowed them to take small bets to secure big wins.
+They test every theory and assumption for a more informed and data-driven team to validate each idea.

 Instead of deliberate practice, which often involves lengthy debates and discussions, they encourage deliberate experimentation.
 Getting results quickly allows them to learn and move at the same pace as the market, which some may say is their secret to staying on top.